Tec4Sho/check-file-action/README.md

 - `filetype:`  Check only these file types when searching for text word match use when needed.
 Defaults search all files.
   - string: ` .c .h .cpp `

-- `filefix:`  Fix files with errors if able in workspace directories.
-  - boolean: ` true `

 - `dirname:`  Your workspace directory name use when needed.
   - string: ` workspace `